dilipkumar2k6/segment-tree/README.md

 ![](assets/time-complexity.png)
 # Comparison
 ![](assets/compare-algo.png)
+# Recap on  Segment tree
+- A segment tree is a binary tree
+- nodes on the bottom level of the tree correspond to the array elements
+- other nodes contain information needed for processing range queries

 # Segment tree for min range query
 - Instead of sum, get minimum while creating segment tree